Volunteering

 Position Summary

-Greet visitors in the MakerSpace
+Greet visitors in MakerSpace

 Support and guide visitors as needed with assistance from Museum & Theatre staff